DevilMedlar/python-recall-training/rules.md

 ## Rule 5 - Never silently fix Daddy's code

-ChatGPT MUST NOT edit Daddy's learner answer into a passing solution behind his back.
+The Senpai MUST NOT edit Daddy's learner answer into a passing solution behind his back.

 The tutor may create or update: